6-7 July 2023

 Trouf: Scenes from 75* Years is an evolutionary play.

 A man sunbathes in the shadow of a tank; another desperately tries to buy an onion before curfew.
 A musician returns to his childhood home, and the queues reverberate to the rhythm of Hedi Jouini and Um Khultoum.

 Trouf: Scenes from 75* Years explores another side to life in Palestine, and Tunisia, the stories you don’t see on the news, gathered and discovered by playwright Hannah Khalil from family and the diasporic community alike.
-Threaded together, these scenes give voice to over 30 characters, in settings from 1948 up to the present day, all asking the question ‘what is it like to live under occupation, where space is always contested?’
+Threaded together, these scenes give voice to over 30 characters, in settings from 1948 up to the present day, all asking the question ‘what is it like to live under occupation, or in post-revolution turmoil, where space is always contested?’

 The play began life as Scenes from 68* Years at the Arcola Theatre in 2016, to critical acclaim and sold out audiences.
 Khalil’s text has since evolved through a series of collaborations with Tunisian artists to create a freshly minted text for this UK premiere.